556isback/optionCombo/README.md

 ## limations

-Currently, OptionCombo supports the identification of strategies consisting of two to four option combinations with the same expiry date.
+OptionCombo currently facilitates the identification of strategies comprising one to four option combinations with the same expiry date, and now includes the capability to integrate future contracts into these combinations.

 Please note that OptionCombo is designed exclusively for computation purposes.
-It does not include a method for downloading option data.
-However, we have included a function in the example file that facilitates downloading and formatting data, serving as a helpful starting point.
+It does not include a method for downloading option data nor making financial decision for you.
+However, the example provided have included a function facilitates downloading and formatting data, and demostration to use this library.

 ## usage